carbon-design-system/gatsby-theme-carbon/docs/dependency-management.md

 If for some reason you really need to update a version in the `package.json` you can re-add the package with: `yarn add @carbon/icons-react` this will update the `package.json` to show the latest version.

+## Pre-commit hooks

+We use [husky](https://typicode.github.io/husky/) and [lint-staged](https://github.com/okonet/lint-staged) to automatically format, lint, and validate commits.
+These run on pre-commit hooks to ensure code quality.

+- Formatting and linting via lint-staged (see `.lintstagedrc` in root)
+- Commit message validation via commitlint

+If hooks aren't working, run `npx husky install` to set them up.

 ## Merge conflicts